US says it destroyed 16 mine-laying vessels as Iran threatens to block Gulf oil exports

 In Iraq, drones targeted military bases inside Baghdad International Airport late Tuesday, two security officials told AP on condition of anonymity because they were not authorized to speak to the press.
 Some drones fell near Iraqi security positions, while others landed near logistical support sites used by U.S.-led coalition forces, one official said.

-In Bahrain, the Ministry of Interior said early Wednesday that sirens were sounded, urging people to seek safety.
+Bahrain sounded sirens early Wednesday, warning of an incoming Iranian attack.
 The warnings came a day after an Iranian attack hit a residential building in the capital, Manama, and killed a 29-year-old woman and wounding eight people.

 Pentagon says 140 US troops wounded since war began